Mo3he/Axis_Cam_Tailscale/README.md

 # The Tailscale installer ACAP

-This is the ACAP packaging scripts and files required to install the Tailscale VPN client on Axis Cameras.
+This ACAP packages the scripts and files required to install the Tailscale VPN client on Axis Cameras.

 Current version 1.34.0